 Datuk Muhamad Umar Swift

-Datin Teh Ija Jalil has been appointed as a director (of SIDC) on 29 January 2020.
+Datin Teh Ija Jalil was appointed as Director on 29 January 2020.

 She is currently an Independent Non-Executive Director of UEM Sunrise Berhad where she also chairs the Nomination and Remuneration Committee and is a member of the Audit Committee and the Governance and Risk Committee.
 She is also currently an Independent Non-Executive Director of HSBC Bank Malaysia Berhad where she is a member of the Audit Committee and Risk Committee and is a director of the Finance Accreditation Agency Berhad (FAA) where she also chairs the Human Capital Development and Compensation Committee.